HamedAlemo/advanced-geo-python/lectures/04_working_with_genai_tools.md

 # Working with GenAI Tools

 **Attribution**
-*The content of this lecture is partially based on Simon Willison's Guide to [Agentic Engineering Patterns](https://simonwillison.net/guides/agentic-engineering-patterns/).
+*This lecture is developed by [Denys Godwin](https://dwgodwin.com/).
+The content of it is partially based on Simon Willison's Guide to [Agentic Engineering Patterns](https://simonwillison.net/guides/agentic-engineering-patterns/).
 It also includes concepts from documentation published by OpenAI and Anthropic and short educational content on LLMs from [3blue1brown](https://www.3blue1brown.com/lessons/mini-llm/).
 Generative AI assisted the development of the in class activity, but was not used to generate any of the text below.*

 In 2005, a "freestyle" chess tournament was held, pitting grandmasters, chess supercomputers, and human-computer teams against each other.
 The winning team was a pair of pretty good players who were REALLY good at augmenting their skills with a chess computer.